jhwinters/testimg/README.md

 the school's MIS, and provides automated notification of clashes where events are arriving from different sources.

-For a general introduction, see [the user manual](https://xronos.uk/) and the [live demonstration site](https://schedulerdemo.xronos.uk/).
+For a general introduction, see [the User Guide](https://xronos.uk/) and the [live demonstration site](https://schedulerdemo.xronos.uk/).

 [Installation instructions](https://xronos.uk/install/) are also available.